laugustine2/craftinginterpreters/challenges/ch28/challenges.md

 # 2. Most of the time a callsite ends up calling the exact same method on exact same class.
 How do advanced language implementation optimize based on this observation?

+Caching?

 # 3. When interpreting an `OP_INVOKE` instruction, the VM first lookup fields that could shadow method before it looks for a method.
 This is because fields and methods are accessed using the same syntax and fields shadow methods.
 Was this the right choice?

+I think it's the right choice since it follows the precedent of many other languages.
+The optimization at the end of this chapter showed a significant performance gains.
+I'd have to measure the improvement to determine if a different syntax would be worth it.